docupike/docs/README.md

 ## What is docupike?

-With docupike, you can document all technical and administrative information in your organization together in one place.
+docupike is the easy cloud based documentation that holds all technical and administrative information in your organization in one place.
-One documentation for all use cases to optimize and automate critical processes.
-Create the digital twin of all things that matter to your business and ensure interoperability between platforms and systems on the basis of a well structured documentation system. docupike is operated by synetics GmbH, located in Düsseldorf/Germany.
+It thus serves as the single source of truth when it comes to optimizing and automating your business processes. docupike is operated on secure cloud servers by synetics GmbH, located in Düsseldorf/Germany.

 ## Contribute!